-You may submit an optional diversity essay.
+You may submit an optional mission statement essay.
 The School of Law seeks to admit a class of varying backgrounds and experiences.
 In our judgment, exposure to widely diverse people, ideas, cultures, and viewpoints help prepare students to develop the skills and sensitivity necessary to succeed in today's classroom environment.
-Read more about diversity in the RWU Law admissions process.

 |Priority Application Deadline||April 1|

 |First Seat Deposit Deadline||April 15|

 |Classes Begin||Mid- August|

 RWU Law believes that every qualified person should have access to a legal education regardless of financial status.
 The Financial Aid Office provides information about and access to a variety of funding sources to supplement each student’s available funds and any merit-based scholarships awarded at the time of admission.
 Major sources of funds include the Federal Government, private loan providers, and private foundations.

 Financial aid is available for the full cost of attendance, including both direct costs (tuition, books, fees, and supplies) and indirect costs (housing, utilities, food, transportation, loan fees, etc.) of attending law school.

 Additional information about financial aid may be found at:

 Thank you for applying to Roger Williams University School of Law!
 We hope that you will monitor your application status using the Applicant Status Online (ASO) feature as your ASO will be updated promptly as any status changes occur.